-Once you have prepared a list of things you will require from your third party provider, it’s time for you to prepare a list of your prospective outsourcing partners.
-You can easily search for outsourcing companies on the internet.
-But you won’t immediately know which company is the right one for you, unless you get to learn more about them first.
-To help you narrow down your search and shortlist your possible outsourcing partners, check their website to learn more about the specifics of their services.
+Once you have prepared a list of requirements, prepare a list of prospective outsourcing partners.
+You can easily search for outsourcing companies on the Internet.
+But you won’t immediately know which company is the right one for you unless you learn more about them.
+To narrow down your search and shortlist possible outsourcing partners, check their website to learn more about the specifics of their services.
 You can also use the list of your requirements as a guide to identify which outsourcing companies meet your needs.
-Identify your top choice and prepare at least four other companies as your alternatives, just in case you don’t get to work out a deal with your first choice.
+Identify your top choice and prepare at least four other companies as your alternatives just in case you don’t get to work out a deal with your first choice.

 4. Schedule a consultation with your chosen provider

-Once you have shortlisted your candidates, you can now proceed with scheduling a consultation with your selected provider.
+Once you have shortlisted your candidates, schedule a consultation with your selected provider.
 A consultation is essential so that you and your data entry service provider can set each other’s expectations about the partnership that you would like to initiate.
-This is your opportunity to relay to your prospective provider all of your service requirements.
-See to it that everything is clear and that both parties understand what your partnership entails, from the transition process all the way to quality monitoring.
+This is your opportunity to relay all of your service requirements.
+Make sure your requirements are clear and that both parties understand what your partnership entails, from the transition process all the way to quality monitoring.

 5. Prepare a plan for transition

 The consultation process is also the time for you and your provider to come up with a plan for transition.
 It should be clear who and what will be involved in this transition.
 What will you need to prepare on your end?
 What will they need to do on their end?
 A smooth transition is essential to make sure that your partnership goes well.
-With a properly laid out transition plan, you can avoid problems such as data loss or corruption, prolonged interruption of your business processes, security breaches and compliance issues.
-At the same time, you should see to it that your team is ready for this transition.
-You might need to appoint a point person in-house who will deal with all the transactions with your data entry service provider.
+With a properly laid out transition plan, you can avoid problems such as data loss or corruption, prolonged interruption of your business processes, security breaches, and compliance issues.
+At the same time, you should address the changes with your in-house team.
+You may choose to appoint an in-house point person who will oversee the transactions with your data entry service provider.

 6. Sort out system and process integration

-Once you have completed the transition stage, you should sort out all essential integrations.
-If you are working with an experienced outsourcing partner, this may not be a problem as they will surely have a system and process integration guideline setup for the benefit of their customers.
+Once you have completed the transition, sort out all essential integrations.
+If you are working with an experienced outsourcing partner, they should have a system and process integration guidelines setup for their customers.
 It’s important that you ensure that data security is carried out accordingly to make sure that all of your business data is safe.
-At the same time, this is the time for you to analyze how your outsourcing decision is helping your business processes.
-If, in any case your transition and integration stages are not working out as expected, then you might want to consider choosing a different outsource provider.
+At the same time, you should implement reporting and metrics to analyze how your outsourcing decision is helping your business processes.
+If your transition and integration are not meeting expectations, you might want to consider a different outsourcing provider.

 7. Setup regular process and quality review with your provider.

-Once your integration stage has been carried out smoothly and successfully, you should still continue monitoring and assessing the performance of your newly acquired service provider.
-See to it that you gather feedback from your point person, as well as everyone in your team who are impacted, be it positively or negatively, by your decision to outsource your data entry needs.
+You should continue monitoring and assessing the performance of your newly onboarded provider.
+Gather feedback from team members working with outsourced staff as well as anyone on your team who are impacted, be it positively or negatively, by your decision to outsource your data entry needs.
 Reviewing your process regularly will allow you to understand how your decision to outsource is helping with your bottom line.
-This will also help you make better business decisions, such as scaling your data entry projects or outsourcing your other processes.
+This will also help you make better business decisions such as scaling data entry projects or outsourcing other processes.

-The success of your data entry outsourcing lies on how you and your outsourcing partner are navigating through your newly established connection.
-But more importantly, your outsourcing partner should be focused on providing you with top quality services and support.
-With the right third party provider, you can seamlessly transition your in-house data entry tasks towards the outsourcing team.
-This is why finding the right outsourcing company to partner with is important.
+The success of your data entry outsourcing rests on how you and your outsourcing partner navigate through your newly established relationship.
+But more importantly, your outsourcing partner should be focused on providing you with top-quality services and support.
+With the right third-party provider, you can seamlessly transition your in-house data entry tasks to an outsourced team.

 Want to learn more about how you can easily proceed with outsourcing your data entry tasks?
-Schedule a consultation with Assivo today to find out how we can help you with your business.
+Schedule a consultation with Assivo today to find out how we can help your business.